dataresearchcenter/followthemoney/docs/docs/metadata.md

 |             | `mime_type_label` | Human-readable label for the MIME type                 |
 |             | `title`           | Title of the resource                                  |
 |             | `size`            | Size of the resource in bytes                          |

+## Relevant standards

+The dataset specification in FtM is largely based on Google's [schema.org/Dataset](https://schema.org/Dataset), which allows for SEO-friendly markup on dataset pages.
+Various similar specifications exist, for example the W3C's [Data Catalog Vocabulary (DCAT)](https://www.w3.org/TR/vocab-dcat-3/) and the [Frictionless Data Package](https://specs.frictionlessdata.io/data-package/).

+All of these specifications are roughly compatible, and it should be easy to import or export FtM metadata into any of them.